Makataui/PathWay/README.md

 # What is PathWay?

 PathWay is many things but at it's heart, it has the following idea: to help build a bridge for pathology reporting of the future, combining WSI(Whole Slide Imaging/Images) with Synoptic Reporting.

+Currently it's just being set up but I thought I'd document the journey publicly here rather than building it and then just releasing 0.1.0.

 ### Elevator Pitch